obestwalter/loslassa/README.rst

     cd */path/to/project*
     loslassa develop

-Starts a localt development reachable on `http://localhost:8080`_.
-All files in project folder are being watched and if something changes
+Starts a local development server reachable on `http://localhost:8080`_.

-Basic implementation done - doesn't watch added files yet though ...
+All files in project folder are being watched and if something changes the project is rebuild.

 Publish
 =======
 This part is a bit vague still but basically it should simply push the generated pages to the server, by maintaining them in a git repository

 First time publishing would clone the repository bare to the web space and set it to be origin from then on ... or summin like that, didn't think that through yet.

 In project directory::

     cd */path/to/project*
     loslassa loslassa

 ==============
 About the name